oroinc/platform/UPGRADE-1.5.md

 ```

 ####OroUserBundle:
- - Added user search handler that return users that was assigned to current organization and limit by search string minus current user.
+ - Added user search handler that return users that was assigned to current organization and limit by search string excluding current user.
  Autocomplite alias for this handler is `organization_users`.